How I Learned Cantonese From Scratch - Part 1 (Year 1)

 Building the Foundation

-Early on I bought access to an online course called Cantonese Class 101 (← Get 51% off ALL plans with their current Black Friday Sale.
-Ends November 29th, 2024).
+Early on I bought access to an online course called Cantonese Class 101 (← get 30% off, any plan).
 I got it just to get some kind of beginner’s material to start with (I personally got the premium plan as I felt that was enough for what I needed).

 It’s a language course in podcast format that has lessons that go with it.
 The podcasts are mostly in English which doesn’t really help you to learn your target language, but they were enjoyable and gave me an introduction to Cantonese since I knew nothing about it.